 While online businesses are on the boom across the world, there are still quite a lot of businesses that do not use eCommerce.
-To put it simply, their business objectives do not seem to have a requirement for an online business platform.
+To put it simply, their business objective does not seem to have a requirement for an online business platform.
 So let us have an idea of which businesses do not really use eCommerce as their business requirements, and whether they can get accustomed to the eCommerce platform to enhance their reach and reception.

-In most cases, a number of business factors play a significant role in determining whether at all a business will switch to an eCommerce platform.
+In most cases, number of business factors play a significant role in determining whether at all a business will switch to an eCommerce platform.
 For example, the location and the target audience are two defining factors regarding the same.
 Most of the small-scale businesses operate within a small location and so their target audience is also limited.
 As a result, they do not feel any inclination to reach the wider audience through eCommerce.